alexwlchan/alexwlchan.net/src/_drafts/cloudfront-logs.md

 ---
 layout: post
 title: Parsing CloudFront logs with Python
-summary: A couple of functions I use to get access to CloudFront logs in a Pythonic way.
+summary: A couple of functions I use to get access to CloudFront logs as easy-to-use iterators.
 tags: python aws amazon-cloudfront
 colors:
   css_light: "#673ABB"